kmdouglass/bstore/docs/quickstart.rst

 files like *cells_locs_2.csv* or *Cos7_alexa647_locs.csv* would be found during the file search.

-After this, choose the directory where the raw data files and subdirectories are located.
-We will use the `test files for the SimpleParser`_ for this example.
-Please note that this directory **and all of its subdirectories** will be searched for files ending in the suffix.filename_extension pattern specified in the previous field.

-.. _test files for the SimpleParser: https://github.com/kmdouglass/bstore_test_files/tree/master/parsers_test_files/SimpleParser
+Leave the parser set to **SimpleParser**.
+A parser converts a filename into a set of DatasetIDs that will uniquely identify it inside the Datastore.

-Finally, leave the Misc. options as they are.
-This box allows you to manually specify options for reading the raw data files.

-'sep' for example is the separator between columns in a .csv file.
+After this, leave the Misc. options as they are.
+This box allows you to manually specify options for reading the raw data files. 'sep' for example is the separator between columns in a .csv file.
 If you have a tab-separated file, change ',' to '\t' (\t is the tab character).
 Change 'readTiffTags' from False to True if you have Micro-Manager or OME-XML metadata in your tif image files.
 Please note that this may fail if the metadata does not match the filename like, for example, what would happen if someone renamed the file.

+.. _test files for the SimpleParser: https://github.com/kmdouglass/bstore_test_files/tree/master/parsers_test_files/SimpleParser

+Finally, use the Browse dialog to select the name and location of the HDF datastore file in the top-most field.

 The window should now look like this: